-- 43. For students in the Chinese language track, the 4th semester of the programme takes place in Beijing, Mainland China at Beijing International Studies University (BISU) or in Taiwan at Mandarin Training Center (MTC) at National Taiwan Normal University Taipei.
-As regards the distribution of the study seats at the partner universities, the distribution will be based on a random draw. - (2) The students' skills in Chinese will be tested by the partner university at the beginning of the semester to make it possible to place the students at the relevant level in regards to language courses. - (3) During the semester the students will take language courses (15 ECTS) at BISU or MTC and a pre-set package of mandatory courses (15 ECTS) offered online by CBS in the exchange period (see section 5).
+- 43. For students in the Chinese language track, the 4th semester of the programme takes place in Beijing, Mainland China at Beijing International Studies University (BISU). - (2) The students' skills in Chinese will be tested by the partner university at the beginning of the semester to make it possible to place the students at the relevant level in regards to language courses. - (3) During the semester the students will take language courses (15 ECTS) at BISU and a pre-set package of mandatory courses (15 ECTS) offered online by CBS in the exchange period (see section 5).
 The semester focuses on combining academic knowledge skills in quantitative business research methods, Chinese language and cultural insight with practical hands-on usage as all three elements are combined in a CBS research project during the stay in China.
 The instruction for the language course is Chinese and English. - (4) The ordinary exam is held at the host university and will be evaluated by the course coordinator upon the student's return. - (5) BISU courses follow the local rules and regulations of the university.
-This includes the requirement of minimum 75 % attendance in order to attend the final exam.
-MTC courses follow the local rules and regulations of the university.
-This includes attendance and active participation in class quizzes and tests as part of the overall score.
+This includes the requirement of minimum 75 % attendance in order to attend the final exam. - (6) Students who fail the Chinese language course are offered a retake at CBS please see the course description for Chinese Propaedeutics D for further details. - (7) When the Study Board finds that extraordinary circumstances warrant it, the Study Board may grant exemption from the requirement that students must go abroad during the 4th semester.
+An alternative study plan must then be presented to the Study Board along with the application, for approval of the individual replacement courses.

-- (6) Students who fail the Chinese language course are offered a retake at CBS please see the course description for Chinese Propaedeutics D for further details. - (7) When the Study Board finds that extraordinary circumstances warrant it, the Study Board may grant exemption from the requirement that students must go abroad during the 4th semester.
-An alternative study plan must then be presented to the Study Board along with the application, for approval of the individual replacement courses. - (8) The last time the 4th semester in China is offered is the Spring 2026.
+(8) The last time the 4th semester in China is offered is the Spring 2026.
 Students who are missing Propaedeutics D after this, will have to take Propaedeutics D at CBS.